shamvoke/shamvoke/_posts/2025-09-21-you-should-use-arch-linux-btw.md

 For the 5 years I have used Linux, almost a year was spent switching from one Linux distro to the next.
 I later learned this is called **"Distro hopping"**

-All that changed the day I installed Arch Linux!
+All that changed the day I installed [Arch Linux!](https://archlinux.org)
 ![Arch linux screenshot](https://res.cloudinary.com/deudsgjbm/image/upload/v1758721330/Screenshot_20250924_141314_xb2ksn.webp "A screenshot of my current Arch desktop")
+_A screenshot of my current Arch desktop_

 > I opened a YouTube channel for Windows, but for Arch?
 I swear I'm about to open a church and start preaching arch Linux 🤣